Library summer reading programs help prevent a backslide in children’s learning during the long break from school.

 A Troubling Trend

 Have you heard of the summer slide?
 Don’t look for it on any playground.
 The “summer slide” refers to reduced test scores.
-Study after study shows that children score lower on standardized tests at the end of summer break than they did at the beginning, according to information collated by the Collaborative Summer Library Program (CSLP).
-Fairfax County Public Library (FCPL) partners with CSLP to produce its summer reading program.
+Studies have shown that children score lower on standardized tests at the end of summer break than they did at the beginning, according to Brookings.com.
+Fairfax County Public Library (FCPL) partners with the Collaborative Summer Library Program (CSLP) to produce its summer reading program.

 Summertime loss of reading skills is cumulative.
 By the end of the sixth grade, children who experience the summer slide are two years behind their classmates, according to the Wisconsin Department of Public Instruction (WDPI).